Infinitely many families of Sasaki-Einstein metrics on spheres: Introduction

 An odd-dimensional compact Riemannian manifold $(M,g)$ is called Sasakian if its (punctured) metric cone $(M \times \bR^{>0}, \bar{g})$ is K\"ahler, where $\bar{g}=r^2 g + dr^2$ is the conical metric on $M \times \bR^{>0}$ with $r$ the coordinate of $\bR^{>0}$.
 Denote by $X:=M\times \bR^{\geq 0}/M\times\{0\}$ the cone over $M$.
 Moreover, a Sasakian manifold $(M,g)$ is called Sasaki-Einstein if $g$ has constant Ricci curvature, or equivalently, if $\bar{g}$ is a Ricci-flat K\"ahler cone metric on $X$.
 The Reeb vector field $\xi$ on a Sasakian manifold $(M,g)$ is given by $\xi:=J(r\partial_r)$ where $J$ is the integrable complex structure on $X$.

 It is an important problem in differential geometry to find Sasaki-Einstein metrics on odd dimensional manifolds.
 As a starting case, the case of spheres and exotic spheres attracted much attention.
 In \cite{BGK05}, Boyer, Galicki, and Koll\'ar constructed a large (finite) number of inequivalent families of Sasaki-Einstein metrics on all homotopy spheres in dimension $4n+1$, or in dimension $7$.
 Using computer programming, \cite{BGKT05} generalizes this result to dimensions $11$ and $15$ for homotopy spheres that bound parallelizable manifolds.
 In \cite{CS19}, Collins and Sz\'ekelyhidi found infinitely many families of inequivalent Sasaki-Einstein metrics on $S^5$.
+In \cite{PJ}, Park and Won completely determined which simply connected rational homology 5-spheres admit Sasaki-Einstein metrics.

 In this paper, we show the existence of infinitely many families of Sasaki-Einstein metrics on a large class of homotopy spheres in all (odd) dimensions.
 Our main result is the following.

 \begin{thm} Let $n\geq 3$ be an integer.
 Then any $(2n-1)$-dimensional homotopy sphere which bounds parallelizable manifolds admits infinitely many inequivalent families of Sasaki-Einstein metrics. \end{thm}